Jbleezy/BO2-Reimagined/README.md

 * Power automatically on
 * Removed Turbine
 * Arthur barricades are buyable debris
-* Arthur can be purchased as a trap that runs around and kills zombies for 30 seconds
 * Ghosts no longer spawn a free perk powerup if any player gets damaged by the ghosts
 * Fountain portal automatically active
 * Navcard table automatically crafted